 - Single Handed: For advanced users, a single-handed pull up will seriously improve your grip strength, balance, and core stability.

 If you’re unable to perform a single pull up there are 2 key exercises to help build the strength and muscle mass to eventually get to a pull-up.
 Additionally, if you want to get better at pull-ups you can use these moves too.

 The lat pull down cable machine is highly recommended as it mirrors the same movement but with a stack of weights while you’re seated.
 Although, it doesn’t factor in balance and core strength which you’d be working on with an actual pull-up.
 The pull down machine will help to grow your back and forearm muscles as well as quickly improving your grip.
 You can switch this up to single arm for greater lat focus.

-The assisted pull-up takes the form of a machine which has a counterweight to make you lighter to perform a pull-up.
+The assisted pull-up takes the form of a machine that has a counterweight to make you lighter to perform a pull-up.
 This is a great exercise that will allow you to gradually build strength and in time perform a pull-up without assistance.
-You can achieve 15 pull ups in 15 weeks as a challenge by starting with the heaviest weight, and each week dropping ~5-10% of your body weight from the stack.
+You can achieve 15 pull-ups in 15 weeks as a challenge by starting with the heaviest weight, and each week dropping ~5-10% of your body weight from the stack.

 Having a strong back is important for a plethora of reasons.
 In order to get to the end result you want, ensuring you train safely, properly, and get enough sleep and recovery as an athlete will bring you closer to your goals.